-For purposes of Mr. Bergmann's consulting agreement, "Cause" means (i) repeated and willful or grossly negligent failure to perform his services under the agreement; (ii) his willful or grossly negligent violation of any material Company rule, procedure or policy applicable to his work under the agreement, or breach of any material non-disclosure, non-competition, non-solicitation or other similar agreement between the Company (or any parent, subsidiary or affiliate thereof) and him; (iii) his plea of nolo contendere to, or conviction of a felony or a crime of moral turpitude or involving fraud or dishonesty (other than minor traffic violations or similar offenses); (iv) the perpetration of any act of fraud, embezzlement or material dishonesty against or affecting the Company, any of its subsidiaries, or any customer, agent or employee thereof; (v) material breach of the agreement (or any other written agreement by and between him and the Company) by him; (vi) repeated insolent or abusive conduct towards agents, or (vii) engaging in any act of material self-dealing involving the Company or opportunities identified as a result of his performing work under the agreement or during his prior employment with the Company without prior notice to and consent by the Company, provided that the foregoing shall not constitute Cause unless Mr. Bergmann fails to cure the circumstances constituting Cause within 30 days after written notice.
+For purposes of Mr. Zwiefel's consulting agreement, "Cause" means (i) repeated and willful or grossly negligent failure by Mr. Zwiefel to perform his services under the agreement; (ii) his willful or grossly negligent violation of any material Company rule, procedure or policy applicable to his work under the agreement, or breach of any material non-disclosure, non-competition, non-solicitation or other similar agreement between the Company (or any parent, subsidiary or affiliate thereof) and him; (iii) his plea of nolo contendere to, or conviction of a felony or a crime of moral turpitude or involving fraud or dishonesty (other than minor traffic violations or similar offenses); (iv) the perpetration of any act of fraud, embezzlement or material dishonesty against or affecting the Company, any of its subsidiaries, or any customer, agent or employee thereof; (v) material breach of the agreement (or any other written agreement by and between him and the Company) by him; (vi) repeated insolent or abusive conduct towards agents, employees, or customers of the Company (including its parents, subsidiaries, and affiliates), including but not limited to, harassment of others of a racial or sexual nature; or (vii) engaging in any act of material self-dealing involving the Company or opportunities identified as a result of his performing work under the agreement or during his prior employment with the Company without prior notice to and consent by the Company, provided that the foregoing shall not constitute Cause unless Mr. Zwiefel fails to cure the circumstances constituting Cause within 30 days after written notice.